R-Pillai7515QCA/7515QCA-Assessment1/replicationproject/replication.md

 ![Image](missingimage.png)

 Now with the same connections and a successful run of the previous test, build another code as shown in the figure below.
+Download the code and implement it in the micro:bit.

 ## Project outcome ##